Benghazi dreams of becoming "Libya's New York"

 At the commercial port, it seems the economy is slowly rumbling back to life.
 Shipments have resumed but there is no bustle on the docks.
 Rusty vessels lie still in the water.

-"Traffic has been steadily increasing," deputy harbormaster Saleh al-Barghati said in his office inside a decrepit prefabricated block on the quayside.
+"Traffic has been steadily increasing," deputy harbourmaster Saleh al-Barghati said in his office inside a decrepit prefabricated block on the quayside.
 Shipments were about a quarter of pre-revolution levels, he added.

 As for how long it would take for volumes to return to normal: "It depends on the companies.
 Maybe about six months."